 All of these questions must be considered before selecting the instrument you want to learn to play.

 Gear4music has the best value of musical instruments and equipment in Europe!
 With Electric Guitars from 60, Drums from 159.99 and Microphones from 16.99, you name it – they’ve got it, and at a great price too!

 Once you have chosen an instrument, it’s important to find out how to learn to play.
 Does your hometown have a music school?
 Is there any private music education or any music teachers teaching your instrument?
 I think most people prefer to learn to play by taking lessons with a teacher.
 When learning from a teacher, it can be easier to understand what is explained and how it is done, though many are also good at learning just by seeing and hearing, and then trying for themselves.

 If it’s hard or quite impossible to hire a music teacher, there’s a huge selection of online learning programs you can take.
 Choosing an online learning program gives you the advantage to take lessons when you have the time to do it.
 Whatever training you choose, it’s important to find a schedule that works and that gives you good progress.

 I hope my views may be useful if you plan to play the piano or keyboard.
-My advice and consideration is based on many years of experience both as musician, dealer and teacher.
-I’ve had students who made it and some who gave up, but I think I can say that playing an musical instrument gave them something they’ll remember forever.
+My advice and consideration are based on many years of experience both as a musician, dealer, and teacher.
+I’ve had students who made it and some who gave up, but I think I can say that playing a musical instrument giving them something they’ll remember forever.
 There is no shortcut to learn how to play, and you have to practice a lot to get good at it.